sa-tre/satre-high-level-design/Docs/FRIDGE_Governance_Extension_Architecture.md

 The above view shows the highest-level architecture for FRIDGE consisting of:

 - A front door TRE where the researcher operates.
 There is an interface TRE software for analysis and research data.
 The front door TRE will provide the capabilities and contain components found in the [SATRE Architecture](https://satre-specification.readthedocs.io/en/stable/architecture.html).
-- A FRIDGE TRE where large scale AI research is worked on.
-Within the FRIDGE TRE there is a job processor, super computing hardware (AI) to provide compute capacity and an analysis-ready copy of the research data.
+- A FRIDGE TRE where large scale AI compute is available.
+Within the FRIDGE TRE there is a job processor, super computing hardware (AI) and an analysis-ready copy of the research data.

-The researcher works within the front door TRE and submits jobs and receives results from the FRIDGE TRE.
+The researcher works within the front door TRE and, if they have the job submitter role, can send jobs to and receives results from the FRIDGE TRE.

 ## 2. Roles